Initial configuration

 "launchConference"

-is responsible for the automatic start of the conference.
+– this parameter is responsible for the automatic start of a conference.
 TrueConf Calendar Connector sends a request to TrueConf Server when an event starts in Microsoft Exchange."temporalConfParticipantsMode"

 – if set totrue

-, a full synchronization of calendar events will be performed.
+, calendar events will be fully synchronized.
 If set tofalse

-– the number of months forward from the current date to display recurring events.
+– the number of months back from the current date for which recurring events should be displayed"forward"

 "productWhitelist": {